 Mr Richard Morris, a New Zealander, became headmaster in 1996, and embarked upon an ambitious fund raising programme in the UK and New Zealand.
 As a consequence the reputation of this co-educational village school increased substantially.
-Under his leadership, and a result of his extensive fund raising travels, a major building programme was begun.
+Under his leadership, and as a result of his extensive fund raising travels, a major building programme was begun.
 The programme included boarding accommodation for both girls and boys, an assembly hall that doubled as a dining hall, a refurbished science block, library and computer room.
-A well with electric pump to provide fresh water was installed.
+A well with an electric pump to provide fresh water was installed.
 A new senior school was opened by the Prime Minister of Tanzania, accompanied by the British High Commissioner and Sir Stuart Rose (now Lord Rose), who had been, and continues to be, a major donor.

 The Friends of Mvumi Secondary School was set up in 1999, as a consequence of the visit of John Lewis, the Head Master of Eton College, who wrote an article for the Telegraph which attracted considerable interest.
 The Friends of Mvumi Secondary School aims were to provide financial and administrative support to the school.